k8gb-io/k8gb/terratest/README.md

 ### Workflows
 First of all, we create a workflow instance that includes a namespace, and may include a test application or a GSLB object.
-We create the instance by calling the `NewWorkflow` function with the name of the cluster where the instance will run and t he port from which the cluster is accessed.
+We create the instance by calling the `NewWorkflow` function with the name of the cluster where the instance will run and the port from which the cluster is accessed.
 If you followed [Quick Start](../README.md#quick-start), the clusters will be `k3d-test-gslb1:5053` and `k3d-test-gslb2:5054`.
 This is optionally followed by the GSLB configuration from the yaml file and the test application [podinfo](https://github.com/stefanprodan/podinfo).
 The `Start` function creates the cluster resources and returns the workflow instance, the `Kill` function deletes the instance along with all resources